siran/research/_proposals/The PNP Markdown Standard - PNPMDv1/The PNP Markdown Standard - PNPMDv1.md

 ## Conclusion

-PNPMD v1.001 is a plain-text specification for mathematically aware documents.
+PNPMD v1.02 is a plain-text specification for mathematically aware documents.

 ## Next Work

-A PNPMD v2 could extend this with optional metadata fields for ORCID, funding, and cross-references between related preprints.
+A PNPMD v2 could extend this with optional metadata for ORCID, funding, and cross-links between related preprints.

 ## Corresponding author(s)